ufosc/club-documents/Administrative/Club-History.md

 During the first year of operation, there were about five active members.
 The focus was primarily on teaching Git/Web Design and working on the club website and other basic projects.

-In the middle of **Fall 2016**, the UFOSC became a Special Interest Group of the UF ACM chapter.
+In the middle of **Fall 2016**, the OSC became a Special Interest Group of the UF ACM chapter.
 The goal of this was to improve relations with the computer science community and find a source of funding.

 ## Growing Up